 I didn’t know what we have was what we’d get.
 It started small and has become something I’m passionate about and love to share.

 I didn’t know I’d be doing yoga when we began our Home Gym journey.
 Now it has been the perfect place for my practice.
 Yoga has filled my soul as well as challenged me physically.

 I also didn’t know how much being strong through HIIT workouts and sweat sessions would give me confidence and the opportunity to share what I love with others.

-Your home gym will inspire you on your own healthy living journey…but it will also inspire others.
+Creating your home gym will inspire you on your own healthy living journey…but it will also inspire others.
 You rock!
 You are stronger than you think you are!
 You are powerful.
-I hope you make a home gym you love. 🙂
+I hope I have given you some great ideas for How to make a home gym you love. 🙂

 What are your fitness goals?

 Now you are on your way to a healthier you!
 These tips on how to make a home gym will help you decide what you really need.